zero8hq/zero8/README.md

 ### Setting Up GitHub Actions
 For self-hosted deployments, you'll need to configure the following secrets in your GitHub repository:
 - `API_URL`: The base URL of your deployed application
-- `GITHUB_ACTION_SECRET`: A secure random string used to authenticate requests
+- `ACTION_SECRET_GITHUB`: A secure random string used to authenticate requests

 ## 🤝 Contributing